 In light of the COVID-19 pandemic and in the interest of our global community’s health and safety, this year’s hackathon will be an all-virtual event.
-In other words, all local events will be moved online.
+In other words, all local events will take place online.
+Through the website, participants will be able to meet teammates and create their teams; talk with other participants and space agency experts in our online chat rooms; and submit their projects.
 In this unprecedented time, the Space Apps community exists as a reminder that we have the tools and talents to tackle the challenges that face our planet, as well as the ability to unite across boundaries and borders of all kinds.

 What is the purpose of Space Apps?

 Space Apps, which started in 2012, has now become the largest global hackathon.
 While NASA provides awards to the top projects (see more below), Space Apps is all about collaboration!
 Our mission is focused on the following objectives:

 - To inspire collaboration, creativity, and critical thinking

 - To foster interest in Earth and space science and exploration

 - To raise awareness of NASA data around the world

 - To encourage growth and diversity of the next generation of scientists, technologists, designers, engineers, artists, etc.

 To find out more about the purpose of Space Apps, please see this page.

 What is the theme of Space Apps for 2021?